AmpersandTarski/TheToolsWeUse/deploying-rap3-on-docker.md

 3. It contains all information needed to make a deployment script for automated deployment.
    We want to automate deployment, so that RAP3 will always be up to date with the most recent stable release of Ampersand.

+## 0. Deployment approach

+To automate the deployment, docker is at the heart of the deployment process.
+Docker is used to simplify the deployment of RAP and make this installation portable to many different computers.

+We took a simple Linux machine, installed docker, and built docker images for RAP3 and created three containers: db, rap3, and phptools.
+The first one, db, runs MariaDB and contains the administration of RAP3 and the Ampersand scripts of users.
+The rap3 container contains the RAP3 application proper.
+It is accessed on port 80.
+The container phptools is present for maintainers to inspect the database through phpMyAdmin.
+It is accessible through port 8080.

-Each step in the installation process gets a separate section in this text.
-It is not necessary to do them in the given order.dir
+Each step in the installation process is described by a separate section in the sequel.

 ## 1. Setting up the virtual machine

 I needed an Azure account to enter the Azure portal and install a server for Ampersand.
-I got my account from Ordina, using the Azure subscription named 'Ordina TC - RT O Pega - Learning'.
+I got my account from Ordina.
 Azure offers preconfigured installations to kick-start a virtual machine.
-I picked CoreOS, which seems to be made as a barebones platform for docker installations.
+In principle any server that runs docker will work.
+I picked CoreOS, which is a minimal Linux platform and suitable for container computing with docker.

 The following settings were made: